-If you go on nature walks use this book if you have wild berries on local trails.
-Otherwise it’s still a great read with beautiful illustrations and will get kids looking for what wild food grows where you live!
+Use this book if you have wild berries on local trails, otherwise it’s still a great read with beautiful illustrations and will get kids looking for what wild food grows where you live!

 Teach life cycle lessons with this exceptionally illustrated book.
 This book follows the “house that jack built” rhyme and the photos of are labeled well as a great vocabulary builder for younger kids.